-Download a PDF of the free sheet music for personal use.
+Open a PDF of the free sheet music for personal use.
+View, print, or download from there.
 This song is copyrighted.
 It cannot be revised, copied, sold or otherwise distributed, or performed for pay, without permission from the copyright owner, David A. Woodbury (contact).

 Wilton, one of the four main characters in Cold Morning Shadow, lands in Vietnam in 1969 as a soldier.
 Unable to sleep one night, he sits outside the barracks and begins a letter to the girl he hopes is waiting for him back home.